4817 Butler Road Glyndon, MD 21071

 Crooked teeth can impact the alignment of the jaw joint and may contribute to tooth, jaw, and facial pain.
 Straightening crooked or misaligned teeth can prevent dental issues down the road, such as tooth decay and gum disease.

-At Baltimore Dental Co. in Glyndon, Maryland, Dr. Leah Romay provides dental treatments to improve the appearance of and straighten crooked teeth.
+Baltimore Dental Co., home to Dr. Leah Romay, provides dental treatments for crooked teeth in Glyndon, MD.
+Our procedures will improve the appearance of and straighten your crooked teeth.
 Dr. Romay is committed to helping patients feel comfortable through every step of the treatment process to target their dental concerns.

 Treat Crooked Teeth Glyndon, MD